quickthyme/qroute/docs/reference.md

 **resolveRouteToParent()** *(Required)*

 ```
-resolveRouteToParent(from: QTRoutable,
+resolveRouteToParent(from: QRoutable,
-                     input: QTRoutableInput,
+                     input: QRoutableInput,
                      animated: Bool,
-                     completion: QTRoutableCompletion)
+                     completion: QRoutableCompletion)
 ```
 The resolver is expected to perform the required steps to navigate to its *immediate logical parent*.
-If the navigation is successful, the resolver must invoke the `QTRoutableCompletion` block before exiting.
+If the navigation is successful, the resolver must invoke the `QRoutableCompletion` block before exiting.
 Not invoking the completion handler will abort and cancel any remaining routing steps.

 <br />